apache/druid/docs/content/querying/sql.md

 #### Connection stickiness

-Druid's JDBC server does not share connection state between brokers.
-This means that if you're using JDBC and have multiple Druid brokers, you should either connect to a specific broker, or use a load balancer with sticky sessions enabled.
+Druid's JDBC server does not share connection state between Brokers.
+This means that if you're using JDBC and have multiple Druid Brokers, you should either connect to a specific Broker, or use a load balancer with sticky sessions enabled.
 The Druid Router node provides connection stickiness when balancing JDBC requests, and can be used to achieve the necessary stickiness even with a normal non-sticky load balancer.
 Please see the [Router](../development/router.html) documentation for more details.